prabago/refarch-caseinc-app/README.md

 }
 ```

+For detailed on the Angular 2 code see [this note](docs/userinterface.md)
 ### Server code
 The application is using nodejs and expressjs standard code structure.
+The code is under *server* folder.
 The inventory API is defined in the server/routes/feature folder and use request library to perform the call to the Secure Gateway public API combined with the Inventory API secure gateway.

 ```javascript
 router.get('/items', function(req,res){